nmbrodnax/ppol-670-nb775/pset4.md

  4. Create a feature matrix and a target array from your dataframe object, where `X` includes percentage of high school graduates and `y` includes the log of median income.

  5. Use the `LinearRegression` model from `sklearn.linear_model` to fit a linear regression model with an intercept.
-Display the coefficient for education.
+Display the coefficient for percentage of high school graduates.

- 6. Create an array representing fake counties with 100 random observations for percentage of high school graduates.
+ 6. Create an array with 100 random observations within the range for percentage of high school graduates.
 Predict median income for this set of new observations.

  7. Create a scatterplot showing the data and the best line of fit.